-Learn how the Government of Canada is responding to the Truth and Reconciliation Commission's 94 Calls to Action.
+The Government of Canada's progress in responding to the Truth and Reconciliation Commission 94 Calls to Action.

 #IndigenousReads encourages reconciliation between Indigenous and non-Indigenous peoples by sharing Indigenous literature.

-Learn about the new permanent bilateral mechanisms established by the Government of Canada with First Nations, Inuit and Métis leaders to identify joint priorities, co-develop policy and monitor progress.
+The Government of Canada has established permanent bilateral mechanisms with First Nations, Inuit and Métis Nation leaders to identify joint priorities, co-develop policy and monitor progress.

 Learn about the steps being taken to move towards sufficient, predictable and sustained funding.